 Preheat the oven to 400F.
 Pierce the sweet potatoes with a fork in a few places to make sure they bake evenly.
 Place in the heated oven and bake for 45-60 minutes.
 If the knife goes in easily, the potatoes are done.

 Cool the potatoes, peel an place into a large bowl.
 Add brown sugar, egg yolk, butter and bourbon if using and mash with a hand=held mixer for a few minutes until fluffy and combined.

 Melt the butter fir the topping and combine it with the rest of the topping ingredients.
 Spoon on top of mashed sweet potatoes.

-Bake for 35-40 minutes.
+Pour into an oven proof dish and bake for 35-40 minutes.
 Let it rest for a few minutes before serving.